Date changed for Bluebird housing event

-The lead developer planning to build a community-housing project in downtown Ketchum has changed the date for an online event to gather public comment on the concept and design of the project.
+The lead developer planning to build a community-housing project in downtown Ketchum has changed the date for an online event to gather public comment on the concept and design of the Bluebird Village project.

 GMD Development, in partnership with the Ketchum Community Development Corp., will conduct an online event via Zoom at 5 p.m.
 Tuesday, Feb.
 9. Go to the project website, www.bluebirdketchum.com, for the Zoom link and/or dial-in information.